 |Universal Joint||Joint with two revolute primitives|

-Assemble rigid body subsystems and revolute joints into an open-loop kinematic chain.
+Assemble body subsystems and revolute joints into an open-loop kinematic chain.

-Assemble rigid body subsystems and revolute joints into a closed-loop kinematic chain.
+Assemble body subsystems and revolute joints into a closed-loop kinematic chain.

 Use Mechanics Explorer and Model Report to identify and correct a model assembly error.

-Use a Point On Curve Constraint block to constrain the motion of a solid frame origin to a spline curve.
+Use a Point on Curve Constraint block to restrict the motion of an aircraft flap to a curved trajectory specified in a Spline block.

 Use the Common Gear Constraint block to couple the rotational motions of the bodies comprising a planetary gear system.

-Workflow steps for assembling rigid body subsystems into an articulated multibody model.
+Workflow steps for assembling body subsystems into an articulated multibody model.

 Role of joints in a multibody model.
 Joints as systems of joint primitives with elementary degrees of freedom.
 Accounting for the effects of joint inertia in a model.